 What do we mean by user onboarding?

-The user onboarding process is particularly important because a good user experience needs a sense of achievement.
-It would be disadvantageous if users do not know how to use the tool or do not understand the full range of functions of a software.
-If the "aha" moment is missing, the motivation to use the tool and establish it in their everyday life will leave them after a short time.
+The user onboarding process is particularly crucial because a good user experience requires a sense of achievement.
+In turn, it would be disadvantageous if users they do not know how to use the tool or do not understand the full range of functions of a software.
+If the "aha" moment is missing, they will lose the motivation to use the tool and establish it in their everyday lives after a short time.

-Today, users have more options than ever - and there are already many tools with similar functions from which they can freely choose.
-Moreover, our attention span is shorter than ever and the next possible experience is only a click away.
-That's why it's so important to convince your users quickly and keep their attention on your software.
+Today, users has more options than ever - and there are already many tools with similar functions from which they can choose freely.
+Moreover, our attention span is shorter than ever and the next possible experience is just a click away.
+That's why it's of great importance to quickly convince your users and keep their attention on your software.